-Sure, you’ll miss the summer festivals (and crowds) and the winter’s Northern Lights, but with Spring fields full of wildflowers, groves of autumn leaves, and temperatures that average 60° F, the regions’ shoulder seasons can hold their own for sheer beauty.
+Sure, you’ll miss the summer festivals (and crowds) and the winter’s Northern Lights, but with Spring fields full of wildflowers, groves of autumn leaves, and temperatures that average 60° F, the regions’ shoulder seasons can hold their own for sheer beauty, and it’s always nice to save a few bucks in this notoriously expensive region.
 The earlier shoulder is actually high season for a glimpse of the midnight sun in northern Finland, Norway, or Sweden.
 September in Scandinavia is harvest season, ideal for scenic drives and picking mushrooms, berries, and more.

 Denmark: The southernmost country in the region, temperatures here are always milder.
 In late May you’ll be just in time for the largest Carnival celebration in Northern Europe, held in far northwestern Aalborg; however, shoulder season doesn’t begin in this town until it’s over.
 Common Prayer Day in May (the fourth Friday after Easter) is a national holiday when most businesses will be closed.
 In either shoulder, plan a driving route along the marshy west coast of the Jutland region, full of historic seacoast inns like Ruth’s Hotel, built in 1904.